Name:

 Connect to any AWS Service

 You can connect to any AWS service by defining a custom query and calling that service in the function handler.
-Then you will need to provide the Lambda with the proper permissions to call the AWS service.
+To properly authorize the custom query function to call the AWS service, you will need to provide the Lambda with the proper permissions.

 amplify/backend.ts